seneubert/maven-review/README.md

 * Every working group member (in the later stages every member of the collaboration) can add items to the list.
 The maven reviewer has the last word on assigning priorities.
 * The maven reviewer has the last word on when they consider an item done.
 In that case the item is clearly marked as done.

+### Code review
+In our view a data analysis consists of the following artefacts
+* The input data as delivered by the experiment;
+* The computer programs encoding the full analysis algorithm;
+* The analysis note that explains, documents and justifies the applied techniques;
+* The paper that summarises the analysis algorithm and presents the physics results obtained by applying it to the input data;

+The actual work delivered as the outcome of a typical analysis project are the code, the note and the paper.
+While the note and the paper are crucial documentations, the code is the actual tool to perform the study.
+As such it in itselve often represents a substantial investemnt of time and effort.
+Furthermore the code contains the most precise (but not most readable) documentation of what has actually been done.
+It should be reviewed on equal footing with the ANA note and the paper.
+Given the nature of code the focus of such a review will be different than a paper-review.

+The basic necessity to enable code review is that the complete analysis code is made available to the collaboration.
+This is also the only requirment that should be formalised in the review process.